MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 1. When the VTL is enabled for a partition, MBEC must be enabled using HvCallEnablePartitionVtl
 2. MBEC must be configured on a per-VP and per-VTL basis, using HvRegisterVsmVpSecureConfigVtlX.

-#### MBEC Interaction with Supervisor Mode Execution Prevention (SMEP)
+#### MBEC Interaction with Supervisor Mode Execution Prevention (SMEP) (x64 Only)

-Supervisor-Mode Execution Prevention (SMEP) is a processor feature supported on some platforms.
+Supervisor-Mode Execution Prevention (SMEP) is a processor feature supported on x64 platforms.
 SMEP can impact the operation of MBEC due to its restriction of supervisor access to memory pages.
 The hypervisor adheres to the following policies related to SMEP:

 - If SMEP is not available to the guest OS (whether it be because of hardware capabilities or processor compatibility mode), MBEC operates unaffected.
 - If SMEP is available, and is enabled, MBEC operates unaffected.